hzqst/sven-fallguys/README.md

 # Requirement

-1. Sven Co-op Client or Sven Co-op Dedicated Server 5.25 or later for Windows
+1. Sven Co-op Client or Sven Co-op Dedicated Server 5.25 or later

+# Optional

-2. metamod-p (Already included in this repository)
+1. metamod-p (Already included in this repository, for physic-engine enhancement)

 * Linux is currently not supported yet, since Microsoft's Detours library is used in metamod to hook engine physics shit.